facebook/create-react-app/packages/react-scripts/bin/CUSTOM_README.md

 ### ⚠️ Disclaimer:
 > This is **not** a fork of ```create-react-app```.
 It's just a fork of ```react-scripts``` with simple babel/webpack modifications that can toggle extra features.

+The reason for this fork's existence is explained better in [this Medium article](https://medium.com/@kitze/configure-create-react-app-without-ejecting-d8450e96196a).

 ### 💡Features:
 * Decorators
 * babel-preset-stage-0